 Memorial Day weekend, my wife and I decided to get out of the house.
 Since she loves waterfalls and I did not feel like driving an insane amount of time to go to a falls in our home state that we had not seen before, I talked her into a wilderness hike.
 We had attempted the Jacks River Trail before but when we came to the first of forty something water crossings, we decided to turn around.
 This time though, I came up with hiking the Beech Bottom Trail to reach the Jacks River Trail and then seeing Jacks River Falls.
 Round trip, this would be a little over nine mile hike.
 The Beech Bottom Trail is 4 miles long and it is another .6 miles on the Jacks River Trail to the falls.

-not find a station to pay.
-My car is the blue one on the right.
+The Parking Area.
+At one point it was a fee area but I could not find a station to pay.
+My car is the blue one on the right. |

 The parking is on the left hand side of the road as you come around a curve, with the trailhead proper